lascar/alphawholesale/README.md

 With pry-byebug, so for a breakpoint you need to put 'binding-pry' in your code

-and write 'next' to jump to the next line
+and write 'next' to jump to the next line.

+And pry-rescue to open pry on exception (come handy with rspec)

 ## RESILIENT NATURE